 The contract may also specify provisions such as confidentiality, copyrights (in IT area) etc.

 The medical check before concluding the employment contract is mandatory.
 If this obligation is not met, the agreement will become null.

-The employee is entitled, according to the provisions of the Labour Law, to a minimum of 20 days vacation per year (working day, not calendar days).
+The employee is entitled, according to the provisions of the Labour Law, to a minimum of 20 vacation days per year (working days, not calendar days).